F1r3w477/level-extender/README.md

 ## Installation

 1. Install the latest version of [SMAPI](https://smapi.io).
-2. Download the latest version of this mod from the [Releases page](https://github.com/F1r3w477/Stardew-Level-Extender/releases) (replace with your repo URL).
+2. Download the latest version of this mod from the [Releases page](https://github.com/F1r3w477/Level-Extender/releases).
 3. Unzip the downloaded file into your `Stardew Valley/Mods` folder.
 4. Run the game using SMAPI!